 Advanced Transactional Emails can help you keep clients engaged with your visitors, or reward loyal clients for their consistent patronage.

 The exact time of the day when the Advanced Transactional emails are sent out can be customised » please let the BETA team know your preferred automation time.
-If you do not do that, we BETA will use a default time.
+Otherwise, BETA will use a default time.

 Transaction Email Smart Tags / Variable Placeholders